delivery-station/ds/docs/plugin-development.md

 **Solution**:
 - Verify binary name: Must be `ds-<plugin-name>`
-- Check location: Should be in `DS_PLUGINS_DIR`
+- Check location: Place binary in the configured plugin directory (default `~/.config/ds/plugins`)
 - Verify permissions: Must be executable (`chmod +x`)
 - Check manifest: Should be in same directory

 ### Configuration Not Available

-**Problem**: Environment variables are empty
+**Problem**: Host configuration is not accessible inside the plugin

 **Solution**:
-- Test outside DS first: Set variables manually
+- Ensure the plugin requests the Host Config provider from `types.HostConfigFromContext`
-- Check DS config: `ds config show`
+- Confirm DS is up to date (`ds --version`) and supports the Host Config service
-- Verify DS version: `ds --version`
+- Run `ds config show` to verify configuration is valid
 - Enable debug logging: `ds --log-level debug plugin list`

 ### Plugin Crashes